Call Center Analytics: What They are and How to Use Them Effectively

 The main difference between Call Center Analytics and Call Center Metrics (KPIs) is Call Center Analytics focus on data inputs whereas KPIs focuses on data outputs.

 It's a common misconception that call center analytics are the same as key performance indicators (KPIs) and metrics, the truth is far more complex.
 Call center productivity metrics like average handle time (AHT), call volume, customer satisfaction scores, and average hold time are the results, or outputs, of deep analytical processes.
-These productivity and performance metrics are derived from analytics but do not encompass the analytics themselves.
+These productivity and performance metrics are derived from contact center analytics but do not encompass the analytics themselves.

 Call center analytics sources are the backbone of getting accurate productivity metrics.